tanagram/tanagram_take_home/README.md

 The evaluation should help assess how well the AI agent identifies policy violations in code diffs.

 Note: You will need your own Anthropic API key to run the code (let us know if you need help with this).
+Add your key to the `src/config/settings.py` file.
 Feel free to contact us for any questions you may have. :)

-## Bonus
+## Bonus [Optional]

 We love AI coding agents.
 If you think you're particularly skilled at using and getting the best results from them, try using [Amp](https://ampcode.com) and [sharing your threads publicly](https://ampcode.com/manual#privacy-and-permissions) with us.
 We'd love to see what you come up with!